Skip to content

 • Real Music.app reads.
 ScriptingBridge with tolerant FourCharCode parsing.
 No Cider, no Last.fm.

 • Channel Points + Bits Boost.
-WolfWave manages a "Request a Song" reward through Helix and dispatches channel.bits.use to boost a viewer's queued track.
+WolfWave manages a "Request a Song" reward through Helix and dispatches Bits cheers to boost a viewer's queued track.

 • Token-authenticated overlay WebSocket.
-OBS clients must present the per-install token.
+OBS clients must present the per-install token; see WebSocket security.
 Cider's WS is open.

 • Listening History + Monthly Wrap.
-On-device, opt-in NDJSON log, SwiftUI Charts, exportable share card.
+On-device, opt-in play log with charts and an exportable share card.
+See Listening History.
 Streamer tools don't ship this; only generic scrobblers do.

-• Streamer Mode masking. •••••• on sensitive fields.
-Built for on-camera safety.
+• Streamer Mode masking.
+Sensitive values masked on screen for on-camera safety.
+See Streamer Mode.

 • Sparkle EdDSA auto-update + Homebrew + DMG.
 Proper distribution.
 Jam Deck is git clone, NextFire is deno.